TOC > MSC data > Hurricane trajectories > Hurricane trajectories on MSC Datamart

 Data of the hurricane trajectories

-This page describes the data of the hurricane trajectories available on the MSC Datamart in shapefile and GeoJSON format
+This page describes the data of the hurricane trajectories available on the MSC Datamart in GeoJSON format when storms of tropical origin threatens or risks to threaten Canadian territory.

 Data location